apehex/jekyll-theme-ethereal/README.md

 > **Customizable**: theme colors, header, banner, menu, social items can be changed from a central config file

-> **Many page templates**: contact forms, navigation menus, and others can be easily inserted thanks to custom Jekyll includes
+> **Many templates**: contact forms, galleries, and others can be easily inserted thanks to custom Jekyll includes

 > **Vector images**: the theme images are vectorized, render smoothly on any display and can be dynamically styled